BorgwardtLab/P-WL/docker/README.md

 ```

 This might take a while as all dependencies are now being built and an image tagged as `pwl` is created.
-Once you see the `Sucessfully built image` message, you can create and start a container named `pwl-container` via
+Once you see the `Successfully tagged pwl:latest` message, you can create and start a container named `pwl-container` via

 ```
 $ docker create -it --name pwl-container pwl